QMPs are registered with the Department of Health to give recommendations

 The medical cannabis card will entitle the patient to legal protection afforded by the Medical Cannabis Decriminalization Act memorialized in Utah State Code 58-37-3.7.

-A pharmacist at the dispensary will meet with the patient to determine the formulation and dosing that would best meet the individual needs of the patient.
+A pharmacist at the dispensary will meet with the patient to help with formulation and dosing to best meet your individual needs of the patient.

 Patients will be re-evaluated through a renewal appointment at 3 months, 9 months and then yearly according to the Department of Health schedule.